HRDAG/StanLCMCR/README.md

 ## Installation and running

+We are using an experimental version of the R LCMCR package that takes two parameters: `a_lambda` and `b_lambda`.
+Create a directory called `opt/` from the root project directory, and install the package there: `install.packages('R_Package_basic/output/LCMCR_0.5.0.tar.gz', lib = '~/path/to/project/opt')`.

-The only R dependency is `pacman`.
+Aside from the experimental LCMCR package, the main R dependency is `pacman`.
 If it is not installed, run

 ```
 Rscript -e 'install.packages("pacman")'